 A surprising bit of information is that as imposing as the building itself is from the outside, it was almost finished before anyone gave thought to the inside.
 One man was hired to decorate, and the result is amazing.

 Our tour ended at lunchtime, and our guide gave us an excellent tip.
 Cross the street to the James Madison Memorial building of the library, which is administration and storage of manuscripts.
-On the sixth floor is a cafeteria for the government employees that’s also open to the public, though it’s not advertised.
-We had a delicious lunch and sat among the people who work there, so much more fun than eating at a touristy, overpriced place.
+On the sixth floor is a cafeteria for the government employees.
+And it’s also open to the public, though it’s not advertised.
+We had a delicious lunch and sat among the people who work there.
+We had so much more fun than eating at a touristy, overpriced place.

 We ended up stopping back at the Library of Congress a few days later, just to see it again.
 Whether or not you’re a fan of libraries, this is one certainly worth a visit.

 When You Visit